-&lt;sup>3 Not all vulnerabilities need to be exploited by adversaries: some may cause faults in operations, or present risks in other ways.
-The term 'third party' is used to denote a party of the supply chain that is not in a direct relationship with the producer, and which contributes to the criticality of the function or essential service of products, regardless of whether it is a third party in the literal sense, or a fourth, fifth or further down the line.
+4 Not all vulnerabilities need to be exploited by adversaries: some may cause faults in operations, or present risks in other ways.
+5 The term 'third party' is used to denote a party of the supply chain that may or may not be in a direct relationship with the producer, and which contributes to the criticality of the function or essential service of products, regardless of whether it is a third party in the literal sense, or a fourth, fifth or further down the line.